 Starting out with a simple wedding dress and layering on with fashion-forward cover-ups is the ultimate way to implement your own bridal vision.
 It will enhance your curves, sprinkle some sparkles, infuse your wedding theme into your look, and strategically sculpt with volume, lines and shapes.

 You have a great variety of accessories to choose from – boleros, capes and capelets, shawls, stoles, jackets, sashes, belts and gloves.
-Each of these accessories comes in a variety of fun textures – including netting, lace, beads, bows, feathers, fringes, fur, or flowers.
+Each of these accessories comes in a variety of fun textures – netting, lace, beads, bows, feathers, fringes, fur, or flowers.
 Let’s dive in!

 The regal bolero.

-A bolero is a short, fitted top with an open front that gently circles around your neck and tapers off just above the small of your back.
+A bolero is a short, fitted top with an open front that gently circles behind your neck and tapers off just above the small of your back.
 A sensual, slimming staple, a bolero is masterful at presenting a woman’s body:

-- It emphasizes three main curves of the torso – the narrowing, inward slopes on each side and in the back.
+- It emphasizes the three main curves of the torso – the narrowing, inward slopes on each side and in the back.
 As the eyes glide down the shoulders, upper back and arms, a bolero counter-balances the eventual widening of the hips.

 - It introduces vertical lines and has a slimming effect.